italicize/quick-internet-radio/README.md

 https://18543.live.streamtheworld.com/CLASSICALSTREAMAAC.aac
 ```

+## Version 1, a Rapsberry Pi 4 with speakers

+The first version I made was the simplest and quickest.
+It was only speakers attached to a Raspberry Pi 4.
+(The [second version](#version-2-a-raspberry-pi-zero-w-with-a-usb-audio-card-and-speakers) was a Raspberry Pi Zero W with a USB audio card and spearkers.)

-## Set up the Raspberry Pi
+### Set up the Raspberry Pi 4

 Install Raspberry PI OS and connect to Wi-Fi.

-1. Place the Raspberry Pi in its case, according to the case instructions. \
+1. Place the Raspberry Pi in its case, according to the case instructions.
-   &bull; A Raspberry Pi Zero W probably fits in its case after the microSD card is inserted. \
-   &bull; A Raspberry Pi 4 probably fits in its case before the microSD card is inserted.
-1. Insert a microSD card with either NOOBs or Rapsberry Pi OS. \
+1. Insert a microSD card that has a copy of either NOOBs or Rapsberry Pi OS. \
-   If you have a blank microSD card, install Raspberry Pi OS on it with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+   If the microSD card is blank, first insert it in another computer and install Raspberry Pi OS on it with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 1. Connect a monitor, keyboard, and mouse. \
-   If using a Raspberry Pi 4, connect the USB audio card too.
+   Connect the USB audio card, if using .
 1. Connect a power supply. \
    The Raspberry Pi boots.
 1. If the microSD card has NOOBs, select Rapsberry Pi OS and install it.